The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 7 – Yamaha WaveRunner FX Cruiser SVHO

-A large intuitively-positioned, touchscreen display that allows you to check and adjust the speed, maintenance schedule and fuel consumption, an accessory mount that lets you attach everything from speakers to fish finder and action cameras with ease, and a streamlined design that can ride smoothly on the roughest of waters.
+A large touchscreen display allows you to check and adjust the speed, maintenance schedule, and fuel consumption, an accessory mount that lets you easily attach everything from speakers to fish finder and action cameras, and a streamlined design that can ride smoothly on the roughest of waters.

 Used: 12,000 and up